ChinaNetCloud/nc-backup-py/docs/CONFIGURATION.md

 #### The GENERAL section

 Basics of the .json file:
-HOSTNAME: is the China Net Cloud hostname e.g. srv-nc-zabbix-db1, it can actually be any name, but we should keep it like that to follow out standards.
+`HOSTNAME`: is the China Net Cloud hostname e.g. srv-nc-zabbix-db1, it can actually be any name, but we should keep it like that to follow out standards.
-WORK_FOLDER: is a tmp folder that the system uses for temporary storage of files.
+`WORK_FOLDER`: is a tmp folder that the system uses for temporary storage of files.
 This folder in some cases might at least need 2x the size of the backup of available space.
-HOME_FOLDER: Where the backups software installation files live (Optional) LOCAL_BACKUP: if the server needs to keep local backups, this is the folder where they will be kept.
+`HOME_FOLDER`: Where the backups software installation files live (Optional) `LOCAL_BACKUP`: if the server needs to keep local backups, this is the folder where they will be kept.
-LOG_FOLDER: Folder or to store logs or specific file name where to store the logs.
+`LOG_FOLDER`: Folder or to store logs or specific file name where to store the logs.
-DISK_SPACE_CHECK: is and optional option to define if you want the system to check available space used on the partition where the work folder is mounted.
+`DISK_SPACE_CHECK`: is and optional option to define if you want the system to check available space used on the partition where the work folder is mounted.
-DISK_SPACE_THRESHOLD: Is the average disk given in (%) that you want the backups system to trigger alerts.
+`DISK_SPACE_THRESHOLD`: Is the average disk given in (%) that you want the backups system to trigger alerts.
 This is an optional statement and the default value is 20%.

 #### General tips to keep present: